ibm-cloud-docs/watsonx-code-assistant/wca-modernize-java.md

 If you have an **Assisted fixes** tab with one or more fixes, select the tab.

 Although you fix your code, {{site.data.keyword.wca_short}} assists you by providing suggestions in the chat on how to change your code.

+The level of assistance available for the issues varies with the issue.
+The assisted fixes help you to fix the issue, and sometimes that involves a code suggestion that gets you all of the way, or almost all of the way.
+Other times, the code suggestion might be as simple as removing an old API to prevent a compilation failure, and further action is required from you.
+It is important to follow the steps for each assisted fix to understand the value and limitations of each assisted fix.
+In cases where a more complete code suggestion is not provided, you can think of the assisted fix as a conversation starter in the chat.
+Continue to engage with the chat to build your understanding of the issue and its resolution.

+For a list of issues associated with assisted fixes, see the [Assisted fixes reference](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-assisted-fixes-reference).

+To use assisted fixes:
  1. Expand the Instructions and follow the instructions.
  1. For each issue, expand it.
  1. Click **Read more** to find out more about the issue.